Stanley Cup Champion Pittsburgh Penguins Will Visit Donald Trump at White House

 "Any agreement or disagreement with a president's politics, policies or agenda can be expressed in other ways.
 However, we very much respect the rights of other individuals and groups to express themselves as they see fit."

+Please to inform that the Champion Pittsburgh Penguins of the NHL will be joining me at the White House for Ceremony.
+Great team!2017-9-24 18:24:36

-The statement came a day after President Donald Trump revoked the Golden State Warriors invitation to the White House:
+The statement came a day after the president revoked the Golden State Warriors invitation to the White House:

 Donald J. Trump @realDonaldTrump